-SALARIES in the General Fund alone make up 69.42% of the operating fund budget.
+SALARIES in the General Fund alone make up 68.88% of the operating fund budget.
 Staff salaries are not paid from the Bond Redemption Fund, or Capital Reserve Fund.

 BENEFITS consist of District PERA contributions, Medicare, health and life insurance, as well as short and long term disability payments.
-The PERA employer contribution rate will increase each year to January 2018 when it will be set at 20.15%.
+The current PERA employer contribution rate of 20.15% will increase in July 2019 when it will be set at 20.40%.
 Health insurance costs have increased and are expected to continue the upward trend.
-The District recurring contribution for health insurance costs will remain at the same contribution level for FY2016-17.
+The District contribution for health insurance costs was increased for employee work groups for FY2018-19.